faustic/nexo/doc/dev/platform/README.md

 Our choice is **option B**.
 In practice, it may work as option A if we tend to start always with the same platform, but with no obligation.

+### Platform isolation

+When writing code that is not platform-independent but is compatible with more than one platform, there is the possibility of sharing code between platforms.
+For example, when writing POSIX-compatible code, it is tempting to share the same code between all platforms that are POSIX-compatible or compatible enough.
+We have done so before, but we have now decided against it.

+The current policy is **not to share implementation files** between different platforms, no matter how similar they are.
+Even if the files are identical, each platform must have its own separate copy.
+The following two examples illustrate an advantage and a disadvantage of such a decision.

+#### Example 1.
+Problem with duplicated code

+For a certain task, the same code is used for popular platform A and obscure platform B, but it is written in separate files, one for each platform.
+Eventually, a bug is discovered while testing platform A, and is corrected, but only on that platform.
+Nobody remembers that the same bug must also be present on the copy for platform B, where it remains uncorrected for years.
+This is an example of how our decision of isolating platforms may be disadvantageous.

+#### Example 2.
+Problem with shared code

+For a certain task, the same code is used for popular platform A and obscure platform B, both getting the code from the same exact file.
+Eventually, someone makes an improvement and tests it on platform A, where it works perfectly.
+However, the improvement makes the code incompatible with platform B, but this goes unnoticed for years.
+This is an example of how our decision of isolating platforms may be advantageous.

+#### Weighing of problems

+* Platform isolation means that if all Nexo developers stop working on a platform, the code will neither improve nor get worse for that platform.
+* Shared code means that even if all Nexo developers stop working on a platform, the code might still improve or get worse for that platform.

+For now, we will apply the principle of least surprise and persist with the policy of platform isolation.
+Future experience will tell if the choice was adequate.